holidayextras/holidayextras.github.com/README.md

 <div align="center"><img src="http://jekyllrb.com/img/octojekyll.png" width="40%" /></div>

-The Hungry Geek Blog - by Holiday Extras
+The Tech Team @ Holiday Extras Blog
 ========================

 This is a new blog created using Jekyll and GitHub pages.